 Unit research administrators (e.g., individuals or research administration offices in a division, department, school, or institute) are responsible for:

 - Notifying and coordinating with the Office of Sponsored Programs to obtain any necessary approvals from research sponsors prior to implementing or authorizing changes to sponsored programs or UVA systems (e.g., research administration or financial systems).

 All individuals involved in research or research administration, regardless of role, are responsible for reporting suspected non-compliance with institutional policies, sponsor requirements, or applicable laws/regulations to the OVPR or other appropriate University office or official.

-The Office of Sponsored Programs will not submit a proposal if any PI is ineligible or if any named investigator (e.g., PI or senior/key personnel) is not current on required disclosures.
-Similarly, spending on sponsored programs will not be permitted if any PI is ineligible or if any named Investigator is not current on required disclosures and/or training.
+The Office of Sponsored Programs will not submit a proposal if any PI is ineligible or if any named investigator (e.g., PI or senior/key personnel) is not current on required disclosures if doing so would violate sponsor requirements.
+However, spending on sponsored programs will not be permitted if any PI is ineligible or if any named Investigator is not current on required disclosures and/or training.

 An Investigator on a sponsored program who becomes ineligible under the provisions of this policy, or for any other reason, may have their access to sponsored program funds revoked or denied.
 In some instances, non-compliance may be reported to the research sponsor.

 Questions about this policy should be directed to the Office of Sponsored Programs.

 NSF Harassment Protocol – While initially created to address NSF requirements, the University interprets this protocol to apply to all sponsored programs.